 After speaking with angling shop staff and those that frequent the shops partaking in a hot beverage, it was suggested I join Newton-Le-Willows AA, pretty local, a great selection of waters and some great guy’s to sit and shoot the breeze with.
 I did a few day ticket visits at Moathouse to gauge the level of truth in my previous conversations.
 Found some really knowledgeable folk who were not adverse to administering good solid advice and methods.
 So I joined, it was the end of the year but was happy to see the permits run until April the following year.

 I seen on the website that there were work parties taking place and took this opportunity to introduce myself to the members there, I had a great time and was accepted and acknowledged as if I had been a member for years.
 I knew then, just from that 3 hours of graft that I had made the correct judgement in joining Newton Angling Association.
-I enjoy the time the banter and commitment of the work parties and see it as another activity of being a member, we need more people like me!
+I enjoy the time the banter and commitment of the work parties and see it as another activity of being a member.

 In early 2018 I was asked to join the Bailiff team as a reward for my continued efforts in the work parties and as another string to my bow as a committed member wanting to give back and see the club and membership grow.

 This last AGM I was elected on to the committee and I hope I can serve the members and the club to grow and promote Newton AA.

 This is why I have started this blog journey, join me and I hope you find the information I put up interesting.

 2019 has been a year where I have stepped up my match attendance, other than the canal matches I have pretty much entered all the club matches and I have even managed to frame in quite a few and win one of them 😀 .